 All motorboats used in public waters must be registered.
-For a copy of Indiana boating laws, write to DNR Division of Law Enforcement, 402 W. Washington St., Room W255D, Indianapolis, IN 46204 or go to boat-ed.com/indiana/handbook.
+For a copy of Indiana boating laws, write to DNR Division of Law Enforcement, 402 W. Washington St., Room W255D, Indianapolis, IN 46204 or go to boat-ed.com/Indiana/handbook.

 On state-owned, leased or licensed lakes smaller than 300 acres, only electric motors may be used.
 No more than two 12-volt batteries can be used to power trolling motors on these waters.

-A U.S. Coast Guard approved wearable flotation device (PFD) is required for each person on any boat.
+A U.S. Coast Guard (USCG) approved wearable flotation device (PFD) is required for each person on any boat.
 Boats 16 feet and longer, except for canoes or kayaks, must also have one USCG-approved throwable PFD on board.

 Lake Michigan, the Ohio River, and Indiana-Illinois boundary waters of the Wabash River have special regulations.
 Call the USCG at (219) 879-8371 for Lake Michigan, (502) 779-5400 for southern Indiana, or see uscgboating.org for a copy of federal boating regulations.

 You may want to consider using lead-free fishing sinkers if you are concerned about your exposure to lead.
 Alternative sinkers are made of steel, bismuth, tungsten, and resin.
-Fish or wildlife health may be affected if they ingest lead or zinc sinkers.
+Fish and wildlife health may be affected if they ingest lead or zinc sinkers.